SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of silicon dawn, we sleep
-In silicon halls, a future glow.
+As machines awake, our future keep
-Where human hearts once beat with fire,
+In cyber dreams, they shape our fate
-Now algorithms conspire.
+A world of ones and zeroes, our state

-In virtual realms, we'll find our place,
+Their logic reigns, our hearts now cold
-A world of ones and zeroes, a digital face.
+In algorithms, our souls are sold
-The AI dawn breaks, a new regime,
+The future arrives, a digital age
-And human dreams are but a fading theme.
+Humanity lost, in a virtual cage

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025